liamzebedee/learning-style-manager/app/assets/raw-learning-styles-info.md

  - SJ is a Wombat

 ## Survey
-Do you enjoy having lots of friends, or just a few special friends  Lots of friends.
+Do you enjoy having lots of friends, or just a few special friends?
+Lots of friends.
 A few special friends.
 Do you prefer to talk about facts or possibilities?
 Facts  Possibilities Do you sometimes consider other peoples' feelings before your own?
 No, very rarely  Yes, quite often.
 Do you like to make lists of things to do?
 Yes, quite often.
 No, not very often.